simde-utc/portail/documentation/backend/comment.md

 It is really important to comment the written code.
 At least for each function.

-The SiiMDE uses the convention [DocBlock](http://docs.phpdoc.org/guides/docblocks.html#anatomy-of-a-docblock).
+The SiMDE uses the convention [DocBlock](http://docs.phpdoc.org/guides/docblocks.html#anatomy-of-a-docblock).

 Example on a function :